mikegirenko/web-ui-automation/README.md

-Web UI automation stuff whcih I found to be helpful
+Web UI automation stuff which I found to be helpful